Preserving the ecological balance of interconnected planetary systems

 Permafrost carbon release

-Thawing frozen soils releases trapped methane, creating a feedback loop that accelerates warming trends.
+Thawing frozen soils releases stored methane, creating a climate feedback loop that accelerates warming trends.

 Global feedback loops